 Place stock in a pot over high heat.
 Add the prepared lemongrass (plus leftover stalk if using fresh lemongrass), the kaffir lime leaves, shallot, garlic, galangal or ginger, and chili.
 Bring to a boil.

 Add the pumpkin (or squash) and yam.
-Reduce heat slightly and gently boil for 6-7 minutes.
+Reduce heat slightly and gently boil for 6 to 7 minutes.

 When pumpkin and yam are soft enough to eat, reduce heat to low.
 Now stir in the coconut milk (start with 1/3 can and increase to 1/2 can depending on how creamy you want it).